 For instance, with KeepTruckin ELDs, fleet managers can see detailed reports on bad driving behaviors.
-It includes hard cornering, hard acceleration, hard braking, and speeding.
+It includes hard cornering, hard acceleration, and hard braking.

 Fleet managers can identify drivers who drive dangerously and can arrange coaching sessions for rectifying their mistakes.

 It is a great way to improve the safety of your fleet.

 Insurance premium rates take into account many factors — from bad vehicle health to higher CSA scores.
 Carriers struggle to find companies that offer low premium rates.

 ELDs achieve a lower insurance rate because: